Michael Harris II Player Props: Braves vs. Rockies

-Michael Harris II -- hitting .368 in his past 10 games -- will be in action for the Atlanta Braves against the Colorado Rockies, with Kyle Freeland on the mound, on June 15 at 7:20 PM ET.
+The Atlanta Braves, including Michael Harris II (.385 batting average in his past 10 games), battle starting pitcher Dinelson Lamet and the Colorado Rockies at Truist Park, Friday at 7:20 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Tigers.
+In his previous game he had a one-hit showing (1-for-4) against the Rockies.

 Michael Harris II Game Info & Props vs. the Rockies